PrefectHQ/prefect/docs/index.md

 ### Orion dashboard

-After running any of these flows, fire up the UI to gain insight into their execution:
+After running flows, fire up the UI to gain insight into their execution:

 ```bash
 prefect orion start